Complex Circles of Partition and the Expansion Principles: Background

-the \textbf{Circle of Partition} generated by $n$ with respect to the subset $\M$.
 We will abbreviate this as \textbf{CoP}.
-We refer to the elements of $\C(n,\M)$ as points and denote them by $[x]$.
-In the special case where $\M = \N$, we denote the CoP simply as $\C(n)$.
+We call the elements of $\C(n,\M)$ points and denote them by $[x]$.
+In the special case where $\M = \N$, we denote CoP simply as $\C(n)$.
+We define $\Vert[x]\Vert := x$ as the \emph{weight} of the point $[x]$.
+Similarly, we denote the weight set of the points in CoP $\C(n,\M)$ by $\Vert\C(n,\M)\Vert$.
+Clearly, we have